Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Introduction

-Therefore, to reduce interpretation burden, we propose \textit{XAI diagrammatization} to use abductive inference and generate explanations in expressive and constrained diagrams.
-Towards this goal, we made the following \textbf{contributions}: \begin{enumerate}[label=\arabic*)] \item Introduced \textit{Diagrammatization} \rev{as a design framework for diagrammatic reasoning in XAI to i) support abductive reasoning with hypotheses, ii) follow domain conventions, and iii) can be represented visually or verbally.} \item Proposed \textit{DiagramNet}, a deep neural network to provide diagram-based, hypothesis-driven, abductive\revb{-deductive} explanations by inferring to the best explanation while inferring the prediction label. \item Targeted a clinical application and proposed \textit{clinically-relevant explanations} to diagnose cardiac disease using murmur diagrams.
-We mathematically formalized murmur shapes to predict them as explanations in DiagramNet. \item Evaluated DiagramNet using a real-world heart auscultation dataset~\cite{yaseen2018classification} with multiple studies. \begin{enumerate}[label=\alph*)] \item \textit{Demonstration study} to illustrate that diagrammatization can \revb{demonstrate abductive-deductive reasoning that follows domain conventions with} abductive, contrastive, counterfactual, and case (example-based) explanations. \item \textit{Modeling study} to show that abductive\revb{-deductive} reasoning in DiagramNet improves both prediction performance and explanation faithfulness compared to baseline and alternative models, and \item \textit{Qualitative user study} with medical domain experts to show that diagram-based explanations are more clinically sound, useful, and convincing than saliency map explanations. \end{enumerate} \item Discussed \textit{implications} for XAI and \textit{generalization} of diagrammatization to other application domains. \end{enumerate}
+We studied a medical AI application, cardiac diagnosis on heart auscultation, that requires i) \rev{annotative} diagrammatization, ii) selective abduction, and iii) ante-hoc interpretability.
+Clinicians explain heart auscultation using murmur diagrams that encode representations of abnormal murmur sounds based on audio amplitude shapes and positions~\cite{judge2015heart} (see Figs. \ref{fig:concept-heart-murmur-diagrams}, \ref{fig:demo-explanations}, \ref{fig:demo-mvp}, \ref{fig:demo-as}).
+When diagnosing, clinicians abductively infer the most likely explanatory diagnosis for the observed symptoms~\cite{brachman2004knowledge_ch13, patel2005thinking}.
+Since medicine is high-stakes, the AI model needs to be intrinsically interpretable to ensure that clinicians have a faithful understanding of its decisions from generated explanations~\cite{rudin2019stop}.
+Therefore, to support domain-aligned XAI, we propose DiagramNet, a modular ante-hoc interpretable model, to use \textit{diagrammatization} to present explanations as diagrams to scaffold diagrammatic reasoning, and \textit{abduction} to help users to assess how the model judged among hypotheses and selected the best explanation.
+Our \textbf{contributions} are: \begin{enumerate} \item[1)] \textit{Domain-aligned XAI} design framework for ante-hoc interpretability with diagrammatic and abductive reasoning.
+This can be implemented with various methods. \item[2)] \textit{DiagramNet} model to formalize diagrammatic constraints and provide diagram-based, abductive explanations by enumerating, evaluating, and resolving hypotheses to infer to the best explanation as the prediction label. \item[3)] \textit{Diagrammatic} explanations of cardiac diagnoses with clinically-relevant murmur diagrams.
+We formalized murmur shapes to predict them as explanations in DiagramNet. \item[4)] Evaluations with a real-world heart auscultation dataset~\cite{yaseen2018classification}. \begin{enumerate} \item[a)] \textit{Demonstration study} illustrating that diagrammatization can provide abductive explanations which follows domain conventions, and supplemental contrastive, counterfactual, and example-based explanations. \item[b)] \textit{Modeling study} showing that DiagramNet improves both prediction performance and explanation faithfulness compared to baseline and alternative models, and \item[c)] \textit{Qualitative user study} with medical domain experts finding that diagram-based explanations are more clinically sound, useful, and convincing than saliency map explanations. \end{enumerate} \item[5)] Discussion of the scope, generalization and contextualization of domain-aligned XAI. \end{enumerate}